flintlang/flint/proposals/0003-external-calls.md

 Distrusted calls (1) should be visually flagged in the source language as dangerous.
 Using a bang (!) would be consistent with the attempt call syntax for forcing a call without all information.
 In order to make a call we should specify the parameters for the call and to provide flexibility the default parameters should be at their minimum values.
 For instance the default gas provided should be 2300 (the amount given for just sending ether) with an option to send all gas.

-Educated calls meanwhile are not guaranteed to not introduce errors, but they have certain guarantees attached.
-These means that it combats (1), (2), (4):
+Trusted calls meanwhile are not guaranteed to not introduce errors, but they have certain guarantees attached.
+These means that it means motivations (1), (2), (4) are resolved:
 1. That there is a defined function at the end of the call
 2. That function obeys the modifiers given
 3. That function has the same return types and parameter types as defined